viralvaghela/graphypy/README.md

 ![image](https://github.com/viralvaghela/graphypy/assets/34627404/ffe48d43-d3e6-465e-bbda-feac1c7201ab)

 ### ToDo
-[ ]This tool also allows users to check common mutations once a valid GraphQL endpoint is detected.
-It displays the results of the mutation checks at the end.
+[ ] Allows users to check common mutations once a valid GraphQL endpoint is detected. and displays the results of the mutation checks at the end.

 ## Usage